rahgadda/Kogito/03-Modules/02-dmn.md

   - The remaining characters in a variable name can be `digits`, `white spaces`, and special characters such as `+`, `-`, `/`, `*`, `'`, and `.`
   - Although the specifications allow, `in` is the only keyword in the language that cannot be used as part of a variable name.

   Example: Birth Date, Flight 234 pre-check procedure.
-- **Conditional Statements:**

 - Data Types
     | Data Type                 	| Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          	|
     |---------------------------	|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|